EmmsDK/AI-OLA1/README.md

 This suggests that training hours vary a lot, with some candidates spending significantly more time on training than others.

 #### Categorical Features
-- Calculate the mean, median, and standard deviation for numerical features.
-- For categorical features, count the frequency of each category.

 We also analyzed the education levels of candidates to understand their academic backgrounds.
 Here’s how education levels were distributed:

 | Education Level      | Count |